-Insurance also might help a pet owner sidestep the temptation to use a high-interest credit card to pay for care.
+Insurance also might help a pet owner avoid taking on credit card debt or depleting their savings account to pay for their pet’s care.

 Another plus: Because policies can be customized, it may be possible to find one that provides basic coverage and still works within the family budget.
 And pet owners who love their vet won’t have to switch to a new provider.

 But pet insurance doesn’t cover pre-existing conditions, and premiums also may be higher for breeds that are vulnerable to costly health conditions.
 The cost also goes up as an animal gets older, which is when many pets start having problems that require expensive treatments.